Ellie Beaven

-Ellie Beaven (born 24 January 1980) is an English actress.
+Ellie Beaven (Walker-Wise) (born 24 January 1980) is an English actress.

 Early life and education

 Beaven was born Ellen Patricia Beaven in Hammersmith, Greater London on 24 January 1980.
 Her mother Jennifer was born in India, which Beaven revealed in a newspaper interview while working on the TV series Down to Earth in 2001.
 She was educated at St Mary's R.C.
 Primary School in Isleworth, before then being educated at Gumley House Convent School, Isleworth.